 In 2012 Prof Dr Michael Otto handed over a strategy for balanced, tasty, affordable and sustainable school meals to the City of Hamburg – one that Otto and the Helmuth Hübener Hamburg district school in Barmbek-Nord had been developing over two years.
 It is intended as a template for numerous full-day schools in Hamburg; as well as the meals, it also includes lessons on healthy eating for the schoolchildren.

 Prof Dr Michael Otto is a passionate lover of music and art.
 So supporting projects in this area is something that is close to his heart.
 He supports numerous projects and institutions in this area, particularly in his home city of Hamburg.

 Funding for the Hamburg State Music School

-The entrepreneur’s family has supported the planned building of the Elbe Philharmonic Foundation concert hall over the last few years with a generous donation of 10 million euros.
+Prof. Dr. Michael Otto and his wife Christl supported the construction of the Elbe Philharmonic Concert Hall with a generous donation of 10 million euros.

 Support for the Hamburg State Opera